Spellcasting Rules

 • If the caster moves voluntarily (walking, dodging, repositioning from their beginning position) or is forced to move (to block a hit, struck by an opponent, pushed or displaced), the spell immediately fails.

-• Some magic types (see Spell Interruptions) have additional consequences when a spell is interrupted.
+• Most magic spells (see Spell Interruptions) have additional consequences when a spell is interrupted.

 Chanting & Spell Timing